bigeverest/my-workflows/README.md

-This repo stores a collection of my github actions which can be used across different repositories for different reason.
+This repo stores a collection of my github actions which can be used across different repositories for different reasons.